 - Set a sleep schedule and adhere to it as best you can.
 Yes, even on weekends.
 Once you train your body to the schedule you will find yourself with better sleep and more energy throughout the day.

 - Before going to bed, refrain from eating a large meal or drinking alcohol.
 Refrain from caffeine or nicotine at least an hour before bed.
 If you exercise at night, end at least three hours before bed.
 Meditate, read or listen to music before you fall asleep.
 These habits can ensure a good night's sleep.

 - 2Before class stay away from refined carbohydrates and sugar.
 Instead, opt for a protein rich meal that will keep you full and focused in class.
 If your instructor allows it, bring fruits and vegetables such as apples and raw carrots to class.
-The crunch as well as the sugar can give you a boost.
-Ensure your hydrated - drink lots of water throughout the day.Eat Well.Advertisement
+The crunch, as well as the sugar, can give you a boost.
+Ensure you are hydrated - drink lots of water throughout the day.Eat Well.Advertisement

 - 3The only way to experience the full mind blowing effects regular exercise has on your body is to try it.
 Just like getting more sleep you might read this step and think when would I possibly have the time to exercise?
 When you're tired the last thing you want to do is exercise.
 BUT even if you're tired and fatigued just being even a bit more active will boost your energy level.
 Walking in between classes or hitting the gym for even 45 minutes of cardio will boost your energy.
 Try an exercise program you can commit to that includes at least 45 minutes of cardio 3-5 times a week and you will notice the positive effects on your energy level.Exercise.

 - 4If possible, have a shower before going to class.
 This will wake you up and get you going.
 Arrive to class prepared " know the material and have questions/comments to contribute.
 Listen to music that will pump you up for class.Get Ready.